- Business Mentorship Network Overview

 Applicants must reside in Western Canada: British Columbia, Alberta, Saskatchewan or Manitoba.

-Priority will be given, but not limited to, new farmers ages 18 to 34, having been in operation for one to five years.
+Priority will be given, but not limited to, new farmers ages 18 to 35, having been in operation for one to five years.
+If you are just starting your farm consider taking the YA Business Bootcamp!

 Applications are peer-reviewed.
 There are a limited number of placements and acceptance into the program is determined by the number of mentors available with the appropriate skills and know-how relevant to your farm operation.